FORTH-ICS-INSPIRE/artemis/docs/gettingstarted.md

 ## How to Install and Setup

-To download and install the required software packages, please follow steps 1 through 6 described in [this Wiki section](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki#install-packages).
+To download and install the required software packages, please follow steps 1 through 6 described in [this docs section](https://bgpartemis.readthedocs.io/en/latest/overview/#install-packages).

-To setup the tool (as well as https access to it via the web application), please follow steps 1 through 5 described in [this Wiki section](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki#setup-tool).
+To setup the tool (as well as https access to it via the web application), please follow steps 1 through 5 described in [this docs section](https://bgpartemis.readthedocs.io/en/latest/overview/#setup-tool).

-*Note that specifically for testing purposes, we now support `vagrant` and `VirtualBox` VM automation; please check out [this Wiki page](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki/Setup-an-ARTEMIS-VM-in-1-minute) for simple instructions on how to spin up a fully functioning ARTEMIS VM, running all needed microservices, within a minute.*
+*Note that specifically for testing purposes, we now support `vagrant` and `VirtualBox` VM automation; please check out [this docs page](https://bgpartemis.readthedocs.io/en/latest/vagrant/) for simple instructions on how to spin up a fully functioning ARTEMIS VM, running all needed microservices, within a minute.*

 ## How to Run and Configure